umass-compsci-220/umass-compsci-220.github.io/materials/homework/fluent-filters-and-json.md

 const s = b[key];
 ```

 Clearly, the value of `s` is not undefined.
-There are ways of cleanly resoling this using more advanced TypeScript features, but for our purposes, you can use a [non-null assertion](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html#non-null-assertion-operator-postfix-).
+There are ways of cleanly resolving this using more advanced TypeScript features, but for our purposes, you can use a [non-null assertion](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html#non-null-assertion-operator-postfix-).

 > TypeScript also has a special syntax for removing `null` and `undefined` from a type without doing any explicit checking.
 Writing `!` after any expression is effectively a type assertion that the value isn’t `null` or `undefined`